 The proposed project is located outside of the Grassy Waters Preserve.
 No improvements or construction will take place within the Preserve boundaries.

+Is there an emergency response strategy?
 What happens if a truck carrying hazardous materials gets in an accident near the Grassy Waters Preserve and there is a spill?

-The project includes several design features to moderate such an emergency.
+The project includes several design features to prevent such an emergency.
 These include a curb and gutter system with an urban drainage collection system, guardrail along the eastern edge of the roadway, and a swale between the roadway and the boundary of the Grassy Waters Preserve.
-The guardrail, in combination with the curb and gutter, would help contain vehicles within the roadway in the event of an accident.
+The guardrail, in combination with the curb and gutter, would help contain vehicles within the roadway in the event of an incident.
 Any material spilled on the roadway, if large enough, may enter the nearest drainage inlet where it may collect or outfall into the drainage swale.
-The contaminated material and soil from the swale would then be removed from the site in accordance with local, state, and federal response procedures.
+The contaminated material and soil from the swale would then be removed from the site in accordance with local, state, and federal hazardous spill response procedures.
 No direct outfall between the drainage system and the Grassy Waters Preserve is proposed.
 For the bridge crossing over the M-Canal, the FDOT proposes a 54-inch high concrete barrier wall.
 Most barrier walls for this type of application are only 32 inches high.
 In addition, the joints on the bridge would be sealed to help retain any contaminated materials on the bridge deck and away from the M-Canal.